pierre-rouleau/pel/doc/pel-manual.rst

 PEL Customization
 =================

-PEL is heavily customizable using the `Emacs customization`_ facility.
+PEL is customized by using the `Emacs easy customization`_ system.
+PEL controls the activation of external packages via a set of customize variables that have names that start with ``pel-use-``.
+They are listed in the next section.
+Activation of a package also activates the key bindings for that package.

 To customize PEL: